{embed passage: '_Add Capitalization Insert'}

 name: "show collected",

-description: "Show all text collected in previous [collect] modifiers.",
+description: "Show all text collected in previous [collect] modifiers.
+The collected text is emptied unless `keep` is true.",

 match: /^show\s+collected/i,